Dehghanni/Teofl/Writing.md

 To bring everything into conclusion,

-It is too difficult to pinpoint whether the role … plays is of more significance or that of …
+It is too difficult/far from straightforward to pinpoint whether the role … plays is of more significance or that of …

+Whether … or not ~~,~~ need further considerations.

 taking all the aforementioned reasons into consideration, we can conclude that

+Considering the aforementioned reasons, we can conclude that …

 all the aforementioned reasons lead us to the conclusion that

-all the above enumerated reasons converge to the point that ..
+all the above-enumerated reasons converge to the point that …

-Considering the aforementioned reasons, we can conclude that …
+Based on the aforementioned reasons, it can be surmised that … has deleterious/detrimental/devastating effects on ….

-It is highly anticipated that

-Whether … or not ~~,~~ need further considerations.
+Other factors are also at work in the …

-It is suggested that a through and comprehensive survey beconducted ~~carried out~~ to appraise the efficacy/efficiency/effectiveness of this policy.
+It is suggested that a thorough and comprehensive survey beconducted ~~carried out~~ to appraise the efficacy/efficiency/effectiveness of this policy.

 It is suggested that an extensive body of research beconducted ~~carried out~~ to ascertain exactly what would happen if ... was ... .

-Consequently, unpleasantly surprising is the fact that …
+unpleasantly surprising is the fact that …

-Other factors are also at work in the …

-Based on the aforementioned reasons, it can be surmised that … has deleterious/detrimental/devastating effects on ….

 Obviously, … constitutes a serious threat to the future.
-Therefore, a prompt action must be taken, otherwise, a terrible fate awaits us.
+Therefore, prompt action must be taken, otherwise, a terrible fate awaits us.

-Otherwise, a spirit of hopelessness may pervade the society.
+Otherwise, a spirit of hopelessness may pervade society.

-It would be palpably unwise to draw firm conclusions from the results of a few researches.
+It would be palpably unwise to draw firm conclusions from the results of a few pieces of research.

+It is highly anticipated that

-Should the government do .... ....
+Should the government does …, …

 Once again, it must be stressed that ...